MicrosoftDocs/powerbi-docs/powerbi-docs/developer/visuals/capabilities.md

 ### Download to file

-To allow the user to export data from a visual into a file, set the ???? to true.
+To allow the user to export data from a visual into a file, set `ExportContent` to `true`.

-This privileges setting enables the visual to export data to files in the following formats:
+This `ExportContent` setting enables the visual to export data to files in the following formats:

 * .txt
 * .csv